 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not give antacids with this drug.
+- Do not take antacids with this drug.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.